 Close Encounters - Air Cooled Lighting Systems

 It happens every year.
-Summer arrives, temperatures climb and it's tough to keep plant healthy - especially you've got limited headroom.
+Summer arrives, temperatures climb and it's tough to keep plants healthy - especially you've got limited headroom.

-If you’re growing through summer, there’s one foolproof way of removing heat – air cooled lights.
+If you’re growing through summer, there’s one foolproof way to remove heat – air cooled lights.